Holes In Money Tree Leaves? 3 Causes & Easy Fix!

 This disease can occur if your plant is not getting enough airflow around it or is overwatered.

 To fix this problem, you need to prune the affected leaves.
-Ensure that the leaves are not getting too much water as that can encourage the growth of bacteria and fungus.
+Ensure that the leaves are not getting too much water, as that can encourage the growth of bacteria and fungi.

 Also, place your plant in an area that gets good air circulation.